jamesob/jamesob.github.io/_posts/2019-08-24-bitcoin-is-for-this.md

-Instead of risking a huge portion of your savings in equities for positive return, you can use a small amount of Bitcoin as a metaphorical call option on a new asset class - one that isn't affected by the same vulnerabilities that have created the negative rate conundrum, in addition to the other maladies we'll get around to later.  </p>
+Instead of risking a huge portion of your savings in equities for positive return, you can use a small amount of Bitcoin as a metaphorical call option on a new asset class &ndash; an asset class that isn't affected by the same vulnerabilities that have created the negative rate conundrum, in addition to the other maladies we'll get around to later.  </p>

 <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">Why should I ever hold stocks?
 5% <a href="https://twitter.com/hashtag/bitcoin?src=hash&amp;ref_src=twsrc%5Etfw">#bitcoin</a> + 95% cash outperforms stocks on risk AND return, every year past 6 years... <a href="https://t.co/WbB3n1VZLy">pic.twitter.com/WbB3n1VZLy</a></p>&mdash; PlanB (@100trillionUSD) <a href="https://twitter.com/100trillionUSD/status/1136969637588021250?ref_src=twsrc%5Etfw">June 7, 2019</a></blockquote>
 </div>